RamonLean/vmware-host-modules/README.md

 **Before trying the method in INSTALL file, you can try run the ./install.sh to automate the process.**

+Note that you need to install the gcc and the linux-headers in your system before starts the patching process.

 Read the text below before continuing.

 This repository tracks patches needed to build VMware (Player and